CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-4.md

 # Example 4: Working with Manufacturing Orders

-How to work with Manufacturing Orders using ProcessForce API
+The ProcessForce API allows you to efficiently create and update manufacturing orders (MOs) within your system.
+This section provides step-by-step guidance on how to work with manufacturing orders using the API.

+---

 ## Adding New Manufacturing Order